matteocorti/check_ssl_cert/README.md

       --no_tls1_1                  disable TLS version 1.1
       --no_tls1_2                  disable TLS version 1.2
       --no_tls1_3                  disable TLS version 1.3
-   -N,--host-cn                    match CN with the host name
-      --ocsp-critical hours        minimum number of hours an OCSP response has to be valid to issue a critical status
+      --not-issued-by issuer       check that the issuer of the certificate does not match the given pattern --not-valid-longer-than days critical if the certificate validity is longer than the specified period -N,--host-cn                    match CN with the host name --ocsp-critical hours        minimum number of hours an OCSP response has to be valid to issue a critical status